-Some of Hanlon Investment Management’s associates may earn 12b-1 fees from mutual fund companies when it recommends them to clients.
-This arrangement presents a conflict of interest.
+It's also important to note that some of Hanlon Investment Management’s associates may earn 12b-1 fees from mutual fund companies when it recommends them to clients, making the firm fee-based.
+Some representatives of the firm may also earn commissions from a broker-dealer.
+These arrangements present a conflict of interest.
 Additionally, Hanlon advises certain mutual funds and may earn a dual fee when clients invest in them.
 Hanlon is obligated to tell clients about its conflicts of interest, but you should also review the fund prospectus for more information.

 Tips for Finding the Right Financial Advisor

 - Make sure you ask candidates about their training.
 Believe it or not, you can be an advisor without any.
 Some will say they learned on the job, while others will have gone through special training and testing to earn their stripes.
 Additionally, some credentials, like a certified financial planner (CFP), must uphold certain standards to keep their certification.

 - A financial advisor can help you with various financial issues.
 Finding a qualified financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.